Wolfda95/MIRP_Benchmark/1_dataset_guide/README.md

 ![My Image](../static/RQs.PNG)
 For details, check the paper summary on our [Project Page](https://wolfda95.github.io/your_other_left/).

-For RQ1 and for each marker type of RQ2 and RQ3 there are 4,878 CT image slices in the Dataset.
+For RQ1 and for each marker type of RQ2 and RQ3 there are 4,878 image in the Dataset.
+All images are abdominal CT slices extraced from either a volume of the [Amos](https://zenodo.org/records/7155725) dataset or a volume of the [BTCV](https://zenodo.org/records/1169361) dataset.
 For each marker type of AS there are 100 images in the Dataset.
-All images in the Benchmark are abdominal CT slices extraced from either a volume of the [Amos](https://zenodo.org/records/7155725) dataset or a volume of the [BTCV](https://zenodo.org/records/1169361) dataset.

 <br/>